Get Your Free Mesothelioma Guide

 Support and networking opportunities are also available through ACS’s Cancer Survivors Network and Reach to Recovery app and website for breast cancer patients.
 Affordable wigs, hats, scarves and mastectomy products are also available through its Tender Loving Care program.

 The Canadian Mesothelioma Foundation is a mostly volunteer-run charity dedicated to raising awareness of mesothelioma in Canada.
 Founded in 2008, the foundation unites patients, families and doctors specializing in mesothelioma to promote better treatment and a search for a cure.
+The foundation is also engaged in patient advocacy and lobbying for better policies to help mesothelioma patients and prevent future asbestos exposure.

 The National Cancer Information Center has a cancer help line available 24/7.
 It has trained cancer information specialists who answer calls and emails from people with cancer, their caregivers, family members and friends.

 Get Your Free GuideWhen you or someone you love is diagnosed with mesothelioma, it can be difficult to move forward.
-That is why developing a mesothelioma support system is important for everyone involved in the cancer journey.
+This is why developing a mesothelioma support system is important for everyone involved in the cancer journey.

 As a patient, you may feel overwhelmed, scared and anxious.
 That’s completely normal.
-In these challenging times, it is important for you to surround yourself with those you love.
+In these challenging times, it’s important for you to surround yourself with those you love.
 Building a strong mesothelioma support system can nurture your emotional well-being, lower your stress levels and ease your fear of the unknown.
 Good mental health is also important while navigating mesothelioma treatment and recovery.

 Clinical depression comes with a unique set of symptoms.
 Among them are mood swings, fatigue, feelings of sadness or emptiness that last for more than a few days, feelings of helplessness or worthlessness and changes in eating and sleeping habits.